 How to talk to your children about COVID-19 vaccines

-News about COVID-19 vaccines is flooding our daily lives and it is only natural that curious young children will have questions – lots of them.
+Getting a vaccine can be a scary and daunting experience for some children.
 Here are some tips for helping to explain what can be a complicated topic in simple and reassuring terms.

 1. Make sure you’re up to date yourself

 Before talking to your children about COVID-19 vaccines, it is important that you understand them yourself.
+It’s also crucial that you’re able to communicate about these vaccines in ways that your child will understand depending on their age.
 A great place to start is our conversation with Dr. Mike Varshavski.

 2. Ask and listen